 Kahlil was the musical director for opening numbers for both the NAACP Image Awards and the Choreographers Awards in 2004.
 Since then, he has performed with several renowned artists such as Janelle Monae (American Idol), Shakira (music video “Waka Waka), and R. Kelly.
 He recently recorded percussion for Aloe Blacc in a song titled “Let the Games Begin,” which was featured in the movie “Race.”
 In addition, Kahlil performed with Pharrell Williams and Kendrick Lamar in the 2015 and 2016 Grammy Awards, respectively.
 His prolific abilities have even taken him as far as Japan, where he produced and recorded music for Takarazuka, an elite Japanese theater ensemble, and for Pomba, a well-known fitness company.

-Currently Kahlil plays and tours with international recording artist Rocky Dawuni, and can be heard on the albums “Branches of the Same Tree,” which earned a Grammy nomination for Best Reggae Album of the Year in 2016.
+Currently Kahlil is the Founder of Extra Ancestral which began in 2017 as an ensemble that aimed to educate audiences through the fusions of hypnotic Afrobeat, Reggae, Jazz, Afro-Latin, and traditional African diasporic rhythms, narrated by powerful ancestral dancing.
+Kahlil also plays and tours with international recording artist Rocky Dawuni, and can be heard on the albums “Branches of the Same Tree,” which earned a Grammy nomination for Best Reggae Album of the Year in 2016.
 And Beats of Zion 2019.
 Kahlil also performs and recorded on the latest album of Jazz icon Kamasi Washintom “Heaven and Earth” 2018.
-Kahlil’s latest musical project, Extra Ancestral , a hypnotic blend of West African, Afro-Cuban, Brazilian and hip-hop rhythms fused with a LA Jazz sound is due out later this year.
+Kahlil is an endorsed artist of Latin Percussion Company(LP) and Istanbul Cymbals.
+Kahlil’s latest musical project, Extra Ancestral, the album his due later this year.

 Musician: Kahlil Cummings